qaul/qaul.net/docs/qaul/commit-guidelines.md

 # Commit Guidelines

-This is best praxis guide for committing to the qaul project.
+This is our best praxis guide for committing to the qaul project.
-We value every contributions!
+We value every contribution to the project!

 ## Pull Request & Commit Structure

 * Please organize the commits by functionality.
+  * Please write your commit messages in accordance with the [Conventional Commits](https://www.conventionalcommits.org) specification.
 * Please structure your work in feature branches.
 * Make separate commits for comment typo & coding style fixes, if they are not directly in the functions you're working on.

 ### Before Pull Request

-Please always rebase
+Please always rebase your feature branch to the main branch before doing a pull request.

 #### How to Rebase your Branch against Main Branch